 Organic matter does so many wonderful things for a garden, it’s just silly not to take advantage of it.
 There would be no organic gardening without organic matter.

-- What Makes Great Garden Soil? - Soil may look like it's just sitting there, but many elements go into making a healthy soil.
-Here's what you need to know about soil texture, nutrients, and pH.
+- Soil may look like it's just sitting there, but many elements go into making a healthy soil.
+It's important to know about soil texture, nutrients, and pH.

-- Making Good Garden Soil out Of Bad Soil - Don't feel badly if your garden soil doesn't measure up.
+- Don't feel bad if your garden soil doesn't measure up.
 Few gardens have perfect soil without amending it.
-Learn what your soil needs to support your plants.
+Make sure you learn what your soil needs to support your plants.

-- Figuring Out How Mulch Amendment You Need - Whether it's mulch or compost, there are simply ways to calculate who much to add to your soil.
+- Whether it's mulch or compost, there are simple ways to calculate how much to add to your soil.

-- Clay Busters - Plants for Clay Soil - Clay soil can be particularly difficult to loosen.
-These plants have deep roots that help breakup the soil, with no effort on your part.
+- Clay soil can be particularly difficult to loosen.
+Learn the plants that have deep roots that help break up the soil, with no effort on your part.

-- Organic Gardening Essentials - The basic premise of organic gardening is to feed the soil and let the soil feed the plants.
-Gardening organically will help keep you soil in good condition.
+- The basic premise of organic gardening is to feed the soil and let the soil feed the plants.
+Gardening organically will help keep your soil in good condition.

-- How to Read a Fertilizer Label - Some plants are just plain big eaters, so there will be times when feeding your plants a bit of supplemental fertilizer makes sense.
+- Some plants are just plain big eaters, so there will be times when feeding your plants a bit of supplemental fertilizer makes sense.
+Learning how to read a fertilizer label will help you tremendously.